-A while back the WordPress community use to be a bunch of coders that were all supporting themselves.
-One guy would create a nice plugin to manage most popular posts, another to manage social networking… Things were great and people helped each other.
+A while back, the WordPress community used to be a bunch of coders that were all supporting themselves.
+One guy would create a nice plugin to manage the most popular posts, and another to manage social networking… Things were great, and people helped each other.
 WOOHOO!

 But do we ever pay back the people that help us?
 I know from experience that No is the answer.